Agent Agreement – Terms and Conditions

 3.5 Acceptance of Agreement

-During the course of their Agreement, Agent Firms may be required to replace Agents or obtain additional resources.
-The Contact Agent must obtain approval prior to authorizing any new member of the Agent Firm access to files held on behalf of the Director.
+Agent Firms may be required to add or replace Agents or obtain additional personnel during the course of their Agreement.
+The Contact Agent must obtain the PPSC's approval of new personnel before authorizing them access to files held on behalf of the Director.

 The Agreement will stipulate the end date, unless one of the following circumstances arise: